 A part of the food is provided by Banco Alimentare (an Italian national food bank network) and is delivered at home, if the elderly person or the family is in great difficulty.
 As of September 2021, distribution takes place mainly in Piazza Selinunte, a space assigned to COOPI by the "Luci a San Siro" project (promoted by ALER, in collaboration with the Politecnico and the Municipality of Milan).

-The project "Fighting poverty in Italy" is a continuation of the work that Father Vincenzo Barbieri, founder of COOPI, carried out personally since 1999 in the Milan area and that the organisation took over, the day after his death, with the help of volunteers and a full-time operator to coordinate all the activities.
+The project "Fighting poverty in Italy" is a continuation of the work that Father Vincenzo Barbieri, founder of COOPI, carried out personally since 1999 in the Milan area and that the organisation took over, the day after his death, with the help of volunteers and full-time operators to coordinate all the activities.